Mohammedvaraliya/Data-Structures-and-Algorithms/Sort/Merge Sort/README.md

         Pointer i points to the first array, whereas pointer j points to the second array.

-        Traverse both the array simultaneously using the pointers, and pick the smallest elements among both the array and insert in into the auxiliary array.
+        Traverse both the array simultaneously using the pointers, and pick the smallest elements among both the array and append it into the auxiliary array.

         Increment the pointers.